On the Illusion of Gender Bias in Face Recognition: Explaining the Fairness Issue Through Non-demographic Attributes: Methodology

 \section{Methodology}

 This work explores how specific combinations of non-demographic facial attributes, shared across gender in the test data, minimize gender disparity.
 Our methodology relies on three core concepts.
-First, a dependable fairness metric is necessary to reliably assess the degree of gender bias in face recognition accuracy results.
-Such a metric is presented in \cref{subsec:fairness-metric}.
+First, tailored fairness metrics are necessary to reliably assess the degree of gender bias in face recognition accuracy, presented in \cref{subsec:fairness-metric}.
 Next, an efficient solution to forming attribute combinations and the corresponding test datasets is needed.
 Our solution to this is detailed in \cref{subsec:forming-combinations}.
 Last, we introduce a novel method of decorrelating facial attributes by clustering in \cref{subsec:attribute-decorrelation}, enabling more expressive and generalizable results.
 Combining these techniques, we are able to project gender bias onto the presence or absence of a few facial features.